Item |

 The draw is conducted by a third party company.
 A random number generator assigns each “chance” a new random number.
 The lowest random number generated then becomes the application draw number.
 They will begin with the lowest random number applicant and begin awarding tags, moving up in ascending order.

 Applicants can apply for up to five choices when they apply.
 When an application is considered in the draw, the Nevada Department of Wildlife (NDOW) will attempt to allocate the first choice.
 If all permits are gone for that hunt, they will attempt to allocate the second choice.
 If all tags are gone for your second choice, they will attempt to award you a tag for your third choice.
 They continue through all five hunt choices before moving to the next applicant.
 Thus, applicants could draw any of their five hunt choices.
 Due to this process, applicants should include hunts for all five choices to increase their chances of drawing a tag.
-Also, applicants should stagger their hunt choices from best hunt (worst odds) to better odds (decent hunt).
+Also, applicants should stagger their hunt choices from the best hunt (worst odds) to better odds (decent hunt).
 If you were to apply inversely (best odds to worst odds), you are essentially wasting your latter hunt choices.

 Nevada does not allow group applications for bighorn sheep, mountain goat or moose.